Multi-scale Constraints on Scalar-Field couplings to Matter: The Geodetic and Frame-Dragging Effects: Light scalars interacting with matter

 where $r$ is the distance between the two bodies and $\vec \ell = \vec r\times \vec v$.
 This is a spin-orbit effect.
 Notice that there are two contributions including one involving the disformal coupling.
 We retrieve the result of \cite{Brax:2020vgg} where

+This de-Sitter effect is complemented by the Frame-Dragging effect whose origin follows from the way the spin sources the scalar field in the Klein-Gordon equation.

-The FD effects due to the spins of the bodies affect the precession vector.
+The FD effect due to the spins of the bodies affects the precession vector.
 This contribution is mediated by the scalar field via $h_{00}^J$ and its dependence on the spin of the objects which sources the scalar field~\cite{Brax:2020vgg} via the disformal interaction.
 In the case of a satellite revolving around the Earth the extra precession is given by

 where $\vec v$ is the speed of the satellite of mass $m_s$ and $\vec S$ is the spin vector of the Earth.
 This is a spin-spin effect.
 Notice that this term does not have the dipolar nature of the usual FD effect.
+This term differs from the de Sitter effect which depends on the angular momentum of the bodies.
+Here the FD effect is proportional to the spin of the bodies.

 Surprisingly and contrary to GR, the de-Sitter effect coming from the scalar field follows from both the curvature in the Jordan frame $h_{00}^J$ and the gravito-magnetic field $\vec A_J$.
 The FD effect itself follows from the curvature $h^J_{00}$ sourced by the spin of the rotating bodies in the Klein-Gordon equation of the scalar field.
 However, we can still separate the de Sitter and FD contributions from the fact that the former depends on the angular momentum of the system and the latter on the spins.